CloudCannon/rcc/README.md

     <h1 class="heading" data-rosey="{{ heading.heading_text | slugify }}">{{ heading.heading_text }}</h1>
     ```

-    11ty has the slugify universal filter, which means we can slugify the content and use that as the translation key.
+    11ty has the slugify universal filter, which means you can slugify the content and use that as the translation key.
 If you are using an SSG that doesn't have the slugify filter built in, you can roll your own.
-An example has been provided in  `rosey-connector/helpers/component-helper.js`.
+One has been provided in  `rosey-connector/helpers/component-helper.js`.

-    For markdown body content, we need to extend the SSG's built in markdown processing.
+    For markdown body content, you need to extend the SSG's built in markdown processing.
 Plugins are used to tag markdown that is turned into block level html elements, with an html attribute `data-rosey="an-example-phrase-for-translation"`.
-Content that is processed through the SSGs native markdown processing in templating (eg. Jekylls `markdownify`) will also need the same treatment, where we break the larger (perhaps many paragraph) phrase into individual block level elements.
+Content that is processed through the SSGs native markdown processing in templating (eg. Jekylls `markdownify`) will also need the same treatment, where the larger (perhaps many paragraph) phrase is broken into individual block level elements.

     In the case of an SSG like Jekyll, where a `markdownify` filter is built in, extending the markdown processing will also affect templating with that filter on it.
-In the case of an SSG like Astro, we use a component (`rosey-connector/ssgs/astroMarkdownComponent.astro`) with markdown rendering on the content it receives to parse any markdown content we need processed through our templating.
-This basically accomplishes the same thing as extending the `markdownify` filter in Jekyll - we don't need to tag the whole markdown content, because it's automatically being tagged on all block level elements.
+In the case of an SSG like Astro, a component (`rosey-connector/ssgs/astroMarkdownComponent.astro`) with markdown rendering on the content it receives is used to parse any markdown content that needs processed through your templating.
+This basically accomplishes the same thing as extending the `markdownify` filter in Jekyll - it removes the need to tag the whole piece of markdown content as one phrase, because it's automatically being tagged on all block level elements.

 10. To add automatic AI-powered translations - which your editors can then QA - enable Smartling in your `rosey/config.yaml` file, by setting `smartling_enabled: true`.
 Make sure to fill in your `dev_project_id`, and `dev_user_identifier`, with the credentials in your Smartling account.
 Ensure you have added you secret API key to your environment variables in CloudCannon, as `DEV_USER_SECRET`.
 You can set this locally in a `.env` file if you want to test it in your development environment.

 > [!IMPORTANT]
 > Make sure to not push any secret API keys to your source control.
 The `.env` file should already be in your .gitignore.

 > [!IMPORTANT]
 > **Be aware these translations have some cost involved**, so make sure you understand the pricing around Smartling machine-translations before enabling this.

 ## Jekyll
 See a demonstration of this workflow [here](https://github.com/CloudCannon/rosey-jekyll-starter).